ef-ds/deque/PERFORMANCE.md

 This is the only scenario where deque doesn't perform particularly well against a specific data structure.
-A simple slice based stack manages to perform considerably better than deque for data sets up to 10.000.
+A simple slice based stack manages to perform considerably better than deque for data sets up to 10.000 items.
 Past that, deque performs better.

-I feel like the only way to beat slice performance when used as a stack, is to build a specialized stack data structure.
-This work is already being done and is in the brain storming and design phase.

 ### Other Test Results